the-original-body/claude-mpm/docs/MCP_USAGE.md

 ## Overview

-The Claude MPM MCP Gateway is now a proper stdio-based JSON-RPC server that integrates seamlessly with Claude Desktop/Code.
+The Claude MPM MCP Gateway is a proper stdio-based JSON-RPC server that integrates with Claude Code.
 It follows the MCP (Model Context Protocol) specification for tool invocation.

+**IMPORTANT: MCP integration is ONLY for Claude Code - NOT for Claude Desktop.**
+Claude Desktop uses a different system for agent deployment via the `.claude/agents/` directory.

 ## Key Changes from Previous Implementation